Professional Resume Writing Services Los Angeles (2x Certified)

 To begin with, and before you write off your current place of employment, see if there are any opportunities for moving on up within the company.
 Sometimes a department switch could be all that you need.
 Check with your Human Resources office first.

 Make sure you are not under contract to finish out a certain amount of time.
-Breaching a contract could result in serious complications to transitioning jobs.
-The most drastic being loss of wages.
+Breaching a contract could result in serious complications in transitioning jobs.
+The most drastic being the loss of wages.

 Before making any announcements, think about what you want to say to your supervisor.
 Remember that this is not a time to air your grievances, but instead the beginning of your transition into a new career.